rubiefawn/remedy/creating-a-character/traits.md

 # Traits

-**Traits** are an optional resource when creating a character, and are divided into two types: **beneficial traits** and **detrimental traits**.
+**Traits** are an optional resource when creating a character, and are divided into three types: **beneficial traits**, **detrimental traits**, and **neutral traits**.
 You may add as many beneficial traits as you like to your character, but for every beneficial trait you choose to add you must also add a detrimental trait.
+You can add as many neutral traits as you like, as each has both benefits and drawbacks.

 ## Beneficial Traits